1984hosting/1984-connector-for-dk-and-woocommerce/README.md

 ## About this README.md

 This README.md currently serves as a description of what's needed.
-It will be replaced with a proper README.md once the project is underway.

-Until it is replaced, it should contain all information relevant to developers and project managers.

 Note that this git repository will eventually become public, so any and all history will also be made public at some point.

 ## Existing Products

 Several solutions exist already, but what they all have in common is to be sold as services.
-Ours will differ from them by being open-source and freely available to our customers as indeed anyone else.
+Ours will differ from them, by being open-source and freely available to our customers as indeed anyone else.
 None of the following companies seem to openly share the code to their products, so they are not necessarily useful for investigation, but are mentioned here for context.

 * [Allra átta](https://www.8.is/netverslun/)
 * [Netheimur](https://www.netheimur.is/lausnirnar/dkwoo/)